 ‘ROSEGOLD’ (6 P.M.
 SUNDAY)

+"Donna Kay Yarborough’s “Rosegold” takes a mountain-lion-sized bite out of the personal-trauma formula of so many solo fringe shows I’ve seen...
 I like the details that Yarborough brings us: the images of ice cubes clinking, of a plastic chair by a pecan tree, of a daughter-father relationship that thrives on dysfunction and, yes, love.
 At one point, Jamie tells us about another character that gives her a look she describes as the way someone would acknowledge a pet or child they have absolutely nothing but indifference for.
-That line gave me the chills.
-If you’re looking for some darkness in your Rogue experience, this one’s for you.
+That line gave me the chills."

 "Diagnose This!
 Tales of a Medical Actor"